Vocational Training

 In Sierra Leone, women are commonly expected to stay in the home, marry, have children and be financially dependent on men.
 Women are discouraged from work and often are not taken seriously.
 Low self-esteem, abusive relationships and resorting to unsafe work to make ends meet is common.

 Currently Sierra Leone ranks 137th out of 146 countries in the Gender Equality Index, and is almost bottom in the Human Development Index, ranking 180th out of 187 countries.
-There is almost no social mobility or financial security in the country, with 60% of the country living on less than 90p a day.
+There is very little social mobility or financial security in the country, with 60% of the country living on less than 90p a day.

 “Investing in girls and women isn’t just morally right, it is essential for the development of families, communities and countries.
 When we educate girls, we see reduced child deaths, healthier children and mothers, fewer child marriages and faster economic growth”